spacemanspiff2007/easyconfig/docs/usage.rst

     # ------------ hide: stop -------------

-Description and comments
+Default file generation
 --------------------------------------
 It's possible to specify a description through the pydantic ``Field``.
 The description will be created as a comment in the .yml file.
-Note that the comments will be aligned properly
+Note that the comments will be aligned properly.
+With the ``in_file`` argument it's possible to skip entries from appearing in the default file (e.g. for advanced settings).
+When added manually to the file these values will still be loaded as expected.

 .. exec_code::
     :language_output: yaml